Lease vs Finance a Car, What Is Best For You?

 4. The integrity of the vehicle is your responsibility, you must deliver it in good condition.

-5. If you want to cancel your contract early you will have to pay a very high excess amount.
+5. If you wish to cancel your contract early, you will be required to pay a substantial early termination fee.

 What Is Vehicle Financing?